Wisdom Tooth Extraction Williamsville

 Wisdom teeth that are healthy and properly positioned can be a valuable asset to the mouth.
 Unfortunately, this is often not the case, and problems develop that require their removal.
 For example, when the jaw is not large enough to accommodate these teeth, they can become impacted—unable to come in or move into their proper position.
 They may grow sideways, emerge only part way from the gums, or remain trapped beneath gum and bone.

 Impaction occurs most often in the third molars of the lower jaw, or mandible.
-After examining your mouth and taking radiographs, we will discuss whether or not you need wisdom tooth extractions in Williamsville, NY.
+After examining your mouth and taking radiographs, we will discuss whether or not you need a wisdom tooth extraction in Williamsville, NY.

 Why Choose Amherst Dental Group for Wisdom Tooth Extraction?